jzumsteg/zumstegs-blog/_posts/2019-06-05-mission-accomplished.md

 After walking across the bridge and back - along with hundreds of folks walking, running, strolling, sauntering, riding bicycles/scooters/a unicyle (yes!) - we headed to Kingston, about twenty minutes north.
 We found the restaurant Craig recommended and had an excellent lunch.
 Then we walked around town and were gob-smacked at what we saw.
 This town (about 22,000 folks) has many beautiful buildings: commercial, residential, governmental and churches.
 We just loved it.

-First, four historic buildings; the last picture explains their connection to history.
+First, four historic buildings, occupying the four corners of an intersection; the last picture explains their connection.

 <figure class = "landscape">
 	<img src="{{"/assets/images/2019/06/DSC08502.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />